SergeyKanzhelev/apmtips/source/_posts/2017-05-11-page-view-and-telemetry-correlation.markdown

 {% img /images/2017-05-11-page-view-and-telemetry-correlation/referrer.png 'referrer page' %}

-So all the pages user visited are correlated.
+As a result, all the pages user visited are correlated.
 Operation ID is playing the role of session id here.
-So I'd suggest for this kind of analysis employ some other mechanisms and not use telemetry correlation fields.
+I'd suggest for this kind of analysis employ some other mechanisms and not use telemetry correlation fields.